WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research: Introduction

 To overcome this problem, we propose a three-stage processing pipeline for filtering noisy data and generating high-quality captions.
+In a pioneering move, we utilize ChatGPT\footnote{\url{https://openai.com/blog/chatgpt/}}, a robust large language model to automate the process, ensuring both efficiency and effectiveness.
 Initially, a pre-filtering stage is implemented to exclude irrelevant data based on text frequency.
-Subsequently, we employ ChatGPT\footnote{https://openai.com/blog/chatgpt/}, a robust large language model (LLM), to further process the obtained raw descriptions.
+Subsequently, ChatGPT is employed to further process the obtained raw descriptions.
 This involves content-based filtering and transforming the raw descriptions into sentences resembling captions.
 Lastly, we refine undesirable outputs from the second stage in a post-processing stage.
 Ultimately, we present the first large-scale, weakly-labelled audio captioning dataset, WavCaps, which contains about \num{400}k audio clips with paired captions.

-Because these captions are augmented from raw descriptions using ChatGPT, we refer to these captions as weakly-labelled.
+We classify WavCaps as a weakly-labeled dataset for the following reasons.
+The term ``weakly-labeled dataset" is derived from the domain of weak supervision or weakly supervised learning \cite{zhou2017weakly}.
+This area of study addresses situations where the supervision signal provided for model training is imperfect \cite{zhou2017weakly, Li2021weakly}, covering the scenarios such as incomplete supervision, where only a portion of the training data has labels; inexact supervision, where the labels used are not as granular as the task demands; and inaccurate supervision, where the labels are tainted with noise or errors.
+In WavCaps, captions are derived by filtering and transforming harvested raw descriptions using ChatGPT.
+They may be incomplete if specific sound events are absent from the raw descriptions or incorrect if the descriptions themselves are erroneous, thus exemplifying the characteristics of inexact and inaccurate supervision in weakly supervised learning.

 In comparison to existing audio captioning datasets \cite{kim2019audiocaps, drossos2020clotho, Martin2021databias}, WavCaps is not only an order of magnitude larger, but also encompasses a wider range of content.
 We conducted experiments on multiple audio-language multimodal learning tasks to evaluate the impact of the proposed WavCaps dataset and achieved new state-of-the-art results on most tasks, surpassing previous benchmarks by significant margins.

 In summary, our work offers three main contributions: (1) the introduction of a large-scale, weakly-labeled audio captioning dataset, WavCaps, for audio-language multimodal learning tasks; (2) the use of ChatGPT to automatically filter and rewrite harvested raw descriptions into caption-like sentences, showcasing its powerful data augmentation capabilities; and (3) extensive experiments conducted on downstream tasks, demonstrating the effectiveness of our proposed WavCaps dataset.
 Our expectation is that WavCaps will aid in advancing research in audio-language multimodal learning and also serve as a demonstration of how ChatGPT can be utilized to enrich academic research.